-Visibility in orbit and on the lunar surface through the alinement optical telescope was as expected.
-Because of the relative position of the earth, the sun, and the reflections off the lunar surface, only the left and right rear telescope detent positions were usable after touchdown.
+Visibility in orbit and on the lunar surface through the alignment optical telescope was as expected.
+Because of the relative position of the earth, the sun, and reflections off the lunar surface, only the left and right rear telescope detent positions were usable after touchdown.
 Star recognition and visibility through these detents proved to be adequate.
 The sun angle had changed by the time of lift-off, and only the right rear detent was usable.
-This detent proved sufficient for the alinements made just prior to lift-off.
-(See "Ascent" in section 5.)
+This detent proved sufficient for prelift-off alignments (see section 5.6).

 The lunar module guidance computer performed as designed, except for a number of unexpected alarms.
-The first alarm occurred during the power-up sequence when the display keyboard circuit breaker was closed, and a 520 alarm (RADAR RUPT), which was not expected at this time, was generated.
-This alarm, which has been reproduced on the ground, was caused by a random setting of logic gates during the turn-on sequence.
-The 520 alarm has a low probability of occurrence and is neither abnormal nor indicative of a malfunction.
+The first of these occurred during the power-up sequence when the display keyboard circuit breaker was closed and a 520 alarm (RADAR RUPT), which was not expected at this time, was generated.
+This alarm has been reproduced on the ground and was caused by a random setting of logic gates during the turn-on sequence.
+Although this alarm has a low probability of occurrence, it is neither abnormal nor indicative of a malfunction.

-The Executive overflow alarms that occurred during descent ("Powered Descent" in section 5) are now known to be normal for the existing situation and are indicative of the proper performance of the guidance computer.
-These alarms are discussed in "Computer Alarms During Descent" in section 16.
+The Executive overflow alarms that occurred during descent (see section 5.3) are now known to be normal for the existing situation and were indicative of proper performance of the guidance computer.
+These alarms are discussed in detail in section 16.2.6.